Pravalleka-Jakkereddy/Quiz-Application/README.md

 # Quiz-Application
-REST APIs for quiz creation, user registration, and results
+REST APIs for quiz creation, user registration, and results.